Miles Vorkosigan: Mark Vorkosigan

 To distinguish himself from Miles, Mark allows himself to grow grotesquely overweight.
 Contrary to Miles, Mark is deadly in unarmed combat, having been trained as an assassin, and having developed masochistic tendencies.
 When he is relatively thinner, he has been described as "a small tank".
 His romance with Kareen deepened while they were both studying on Beta Colony.
 Unfortunately, his relationship became strained upon their return to Barrayar when Kareen's parents learned of their sexual relationship at Miles' famously disastrous dinner party.
 Countess Vorkosigan ultimately stepped in and brokered an arrangement for them.
 During this time, Mark invested in a business deal with the galactic scientist Enrique Borgos, who had created a new insect livestock he called "Butter Bugs".
 Initially grotesque, if highly functional, Ekaterin Vorsoissons's design changes made the newly renamed "Glorious Bugs" highly popular.
 (A Civil Campaign).

 Mark's legal status changes depending on which set of laws is applied.
 There is no Barrayaran tradition or law regarding clones, but as several characters observe during the Saga, "anything done twice on Barrayar is a tradition".
 Mark is pushed out into Vor society as Miles' brother and, at first, potential heir to the title of Count Vorkosigan.
 Other Vor may challenge this, if they dare.
 Under the laws of Beta Colony, the birthplace of Cordelia Naismith, Mark could be considered Cordelia's son, Miles's son, or the son of Ser Galen, depending on how the circumstances of his creation are interpreted.
 Mark regards himself as a native of Jackson's Whole, where there is no law of any kind other than the "Golden Rule", as in "He who has the gold makes the rules."
 Thus, on Jackson's Whole, Mark was created with no human rights and could have been killed at any time.

-He is a 50% co-owner of the Durona Group, sharing control with Lily Durona.
+He is half-owner of the Durona Group, sharing control with Lily Durona.
 He travels across the galaxy of his far-flung financial empire with his unmarried life partner Kareen Koudelka, who serves as the good cop to his bad cop during business meetings.

+Analysis

+Miles has been discussed as an example of an atypical space opera, science fiction hero - "short and handicapped, unlike the traditional tall, dark and handsome heroes of popular space opera".
+He wins against adversity because of his skills, including rhetorical ones, rather than physical prowess.